ForgingAntiquity/forgingantiquity.github.io/conference2018.md

 "Constantine Simonides' papyrus roll of the Gospel of John"
 Malcolm Choat (Macquarie University)

-"Azusa Pacific University Deuteronomy fragment 1"
+"The Azusa Pacific University Deuteronomy Fragment DSS F.153 and the Usage of C-14 Dating for Authentication"
 Kipp Davis, Trinity Western University

 The Jerusalem Papyrus: Is it a forgery, and how to deal with it?